bedapub/kinex/docs/chapters/features/enrichment.rst

     Total number of unregulated phospho-sequences is: 309 enrichment.Enrichment

-3. Access the total number of upregulated, downregulated and unregulated phospho-sequences.
+3. Access the total number of up-regulated, down-regulated, and un-regulated phospho-sequences

 .. code:: python